 This average funeral cost also doesn’t consider the expenses outside of the service itself, such as the burial plot costs and estate administration.
 When factoring these extra charges into the funeral price, the loss of a loved one becomes an incredibly expensive business, with burial fees a key component in rising funeral costs.

-As various factors increase modern-day funeral prices, here is a look into the elements that might help to answer the question, why are funerals so expensive?
+As various factors increase modern-day average price of a funeral, here is a look into the elements that might help to answer the question, why are funerals so expensive?

 The funeral director